noahbenham/terra-framework/packages/terra-application-layout/docs/README.md

 };

 /**
- * The data provided for utilityConfig will be integrated with the ApplicationLayout's set of
+ * The data provided for utilityConfig will be visible in the ApplicationLayout's header in the
- * default utility items.
+ * standard rendering mode and within the menus in the compact rendering mode.
  */
 const utilityConfig = {
-  // TODO
+  userName: 'Name, User',
+  userPhoto: <Avatar variant="user" ariaLabel="Name, User Photo" />,
+  menuItems: ApplicationLayoutUtils.getDefaultUtilityConfig(userData),
+  startingMenu: ApplicationLayoutUtils.KEYS.MENU,
+  onChange: (event, itemKey, disclose) => {
+    // This function will be called when items are selected within the utility menu.
+    // The disclose parameter is provided for convenience, but any presentation method
+    // could be used to handle that menu content selection.
+  },
 };

 /**
- * The routingConfig matches that of the NavigationLayout.
+ * The routingConfig API matches that of the NavigationLayout.
 Routing specifications for the
  * menu and content regions are supported; the header region is not configurable.
  */
 const routingConfig = {